Welcome to the 2016 MIT IDEAS Global Challenge! To enter, please create a team here:

-- Your team must be led by full-time MIT students; teams are encouraged to collaborate with people around the world to realize their idea.
+- Be led by full-time MIT students; teams are encouraged to collaborate with people around the world to realize their idea.

 - Be able to demonstrate that an MIT student made a significant contribution to the development of the project's innovative design, process, technology, etc.

-- Must work with a community partner to identify the problem and develop the solution
+- Work with a community partner to identify the problem and develop the solution

 * You are welcome to submit more than once for additional feedback or grant opportunities.

-** Note, We recognize teams are at different stages of development; your Scope Statement should not be a full Proposal but do give us a sense of the context of your work, the idea you're proposing, questions you're looking to answer, and help you may need.
+** Note: We recognize teams are at different stages of development; your Scope Statement doesn't need to be a full Proposal.
+Just give us a sense of the context of your work, the idea you're proposing, questions you're looking to answer, and help you may need.

 - Submit a Final Proposal by Friday, March 18, 2016 at 6:00pm, EDT.